Probing holography in $p$-adic CFT: One-loop Witten diagrams

 \subsection{Review on BTZ black hole calculation by Kraus-Maloney}

 In this section, we provide a brief overview of Kraus and Maloney's results \cite{KrausMaloney} on the bulk and boundary sides, as well as list their assumptions.

-\subsubsection{Cardy formula for three-point coefficients in 2D CFTs}
+\subsubsection{Cardy formula for three-point coefficients in 2d CFTs}

-High and low energy spectra of a CFT are related by modular invariance, i.e. $\mathcal{Z}(\beta)=\mathcal{Z}\left((2 \pi)^2/\beta\right)$.
-Analogously, modular invariance can be used to refer high and low dimensional operators as ``heavy'' and ``light'' respectively.
+The high and low energy spectra of a CFT are related by modular invariance, i.e., $\mathcal{Z}(\beta)=\mathcal{Z}\left((2 \pi)^2/\beta\right)$.
+Analogously, modular invariance can be used to refer to high- and low-dimensional operators as ``heavy'' and ``light,'' respectively.
 This can be used to obtain results on the asymptotic spectral density weighted by OPE coefficients.
 Kraus and Maloney used modular invariance in the torus one-point function to estimate light-heavy-heavy three-point coefficients $\langle E| \mathcal{O} |E\rangle$ for a BTZ black hole.
-They proved that the averaged three-point coefficient from the bulk in the large horizon limit and from the boundary in the high-temperature limit agree.
+They proved that the averaged three-point coefficients from the bulk in the large-horizon limit and from the boundary in the high-temperature limit agree.

 The three-point coefficients are easily found by taking the inverse Laplace transform and using the saddle point approximation in the high-temperature limit for a primary operator $\mathcal{O}$

 where we trace over CFT states on the thermal circle and these coefficients are constrained by modular invariance.